-Fibromyalgia has also been linked to fatigue, sleep problems, headaches, depression, and anxiety.
+Fibromyalgia is a common syndrome in which a person has long-term pain, spread throughout the body.
+The pain is most often linked to fatigue, sleep problems, headaches, depression, and anxiety.

 The cause is unknown.
 Possible causes or triggers of fibromyalgia include:

-Fibromyalgia is most common among women aged 20 to 50.
+Fibromyalgia is most common among women age 20 to 50.

 Pain is the main symptom of fibromyalgia.
 It may be mild to severe.

 People with fibromyalgia tend to wake up with body aches and stiffness.
-For some patients, pain improves during the day and gets worse at night.
-Some patients have pain all day long.
+For some people, pain improves during the day and gets worse at night.
+Some people have pain all day long.

 Pain may get worse with activity, cold or damp weather, anxiety, and stress.

-Fatigue, depressed mood, and sleep problems are seen in almost all patients with fibromyalgia.
-Many say that they can't get to sleep or stay asleep, and they feel tired when they wake up.
+Fatigue, depressed mood, and sleep problems occur in almost all people with fibromyalgia.
+Many people say that they can't get to sleep or stay asleep, and they feel tired when they wake up.

 Other symptoms of fibromyalgia may include:

-Blood and urine tests are usually normal.
-However, tests may be done to rule out other conditions that may have similar symptoms.
+Results from blood and urine tests are normal most of the time.
+However, these tests may be done to rule out other conditions with similar symptoms.

-The goal of treatment is to help relieve pain and other symptoms, and to help a person cope with the symptoms.
+The goals of treatment are to help relieve pain and other symptoms, and to help a person cope with the symptoms.

 The first type of treatment may involve:

-However, many other drugs are also used to treat the condition, including:
+Other drugs are also used to treat the condition, such as:

 Cognitive-behavioral therapy is an important part of treatment.
 This therapy helps you learn how to: